-With towering platform leaps, rainforest zip-lines, sleazy nightclub shrieks and creepy-crawly treats, this four-day Phuket adventure isn’t for the faint hearted.
+With towering platform leaps, rainforest zip-lines, sleazy nightclub shrieks and creepy-crawly treats, this four-day Phuket itinerary isn’t for the faint-hearted.
 Find out why even James Bond would agree.

 Just two hours away from Singapore, Phuket makes an easy island getaway, but lazing about for a week might just scream boring to you.
 Personally, I’ve been a sucker for do-nothing suntan vacations, but I’ve gotten restless after many same-old beach holidays.
 What would make Phuket any different?

 Consider me fooled!
 More than just the beautiful beaches, Phuket ended up being full of activities that challenged me to step (and island hop) out of my comfort zone.

 Here’s how we packed our 4D3N Phuket itinerary with enough thrills for an unforgettable adventure!

 Flights: Jetstar currently operates five-times weekly direct flights from Singapore to Phuket.
 On top of affordable fares starting from S$74^ one-way, Jetstar also offers a Price Beat Guarantee — if you find a lower fare for the same flight online, Jetstar will beat it by 10% (T&Cs apply)!

 Getting Around in Phuket: Most attractions are scattered around Patong Beach or Phuket Town.
 If your accommodation is in these areas, you can easily take the local tuk tuks, taxis, or songtaew (bright-blue local buses) for transport.
 But if you’re staying outside the main hub, we recommend hiring a chartered car to get from place to place.
 Aside from time and money, you’ll also save yourself the need to haggle down fares every step of the way.